 Moloko705 Myrtle Ave

 Moloko is cash only.
-So before you get drunk, stuff a wad of bills into one of your socks.
-Normally, we wouldn’t suggest this, but you’re going to get hungry later, and the Moloko late-night menu reads like a poem written by the hungriest person in the world.
-Do as you’re told, and you can have an oxtail burrito.
-If you’re bad, and you forget cash (or you throw up or you break something), you get nothing.
-The kitchen at this Bed-Stuy bar is open until 3.
+So before you go out drinking, stuff a wad of bills into one of your socks - because you’re going to get hungry later, and the Moloko late-night menu reads like a poem written by the hungriest person in the world.
+Do as you’re told, and you can have an oxtail burrito or a fried chicken sandwich.
+The kitchen at this Bed-Stuy bar is open until 3a.m..

 Extra Fancy is either a restaurant that feels like a bar or a bar that feels like a restaurant.
-The kitchen is open until 3 on the weekends, and the late night menu includes oysters and salmon ceviche.
+The kitchen is open until 3a.m. on the weekends, and the late night menu includes oysters and salmon ceviche.
 Get a cheeseburger or a lobster roll and space out while staring at the fully functioning disco ball.
-Most people will be taking shots, so, you know, when in Williamsburg.

 This Williamsburg bar is the poor man’s Blue Ribbon.
 Their fried chicken is also excellent, but in a sleazier sort of way.
-On weekends, the kitchen is open until 2, but if you come on a Friday or Saturday, expect many drunk people in a small, dark, crowded room.
+On weekends, the kitchen is open until 2a.m., but if you come on a Friday or Saturday, expect many drunk people in a small, dark, crowded room.
 (The backyard is even smaller, so don’t pin your hopes on that either.)
-We suggest you take a deep breath then chug a few frozen margaritas to loosen your definition of personal space.
+Just loosen your definition of personal space, and you’ll be fine.

 The Meatball Shop was crazy busy when it opened.
 Now, other restaurants are serving cheap-ish good food, and it’s not so crowded anymore.
 But it’s still the same food, and the one on Stanton is still open until 4 on the weekends (as is the one in Williamsburg).
-The best part is you don’t even have to talk.
-Make your food selections with a marker on a laminated menu, and no one will notice you’re too drunk to make even the simplest words.
+Stop by at the end of your night and get a meatball hero with provolone and pesto.
+And be sure to end your meal with an ice cream sandwich.

 The interior of Hotel Delmano feels like an ocean liner that sank a long time ago.
 It’s a small bar on the corner of North Ninth and Bedford, and seating is mandatory.
-That doesn’t mean it’s stuffy, but it does mean that no one’s gonna dry hump your back while they shout at the bartender for another shot of Patron.
-Take that into account as well as the fact that you can get steak tartare at 1 a.m., and Hotel Delmano is a late-night must.
+That doesn’t mean it’s stuffy, but it does mean that no one will dry hump your back while they shout at the bartender for another shot of tequila.
+Take that into account, as well as the fact that you can get steak tartare at 1 a.m., and Hotel Delmano is a late night must.